 WATER SALES REVENUES - Water revenues are based on the number of gallons used by individual homes and businesses.
 Water rates are developed to recover the cost of providing potable water to the City's users.
 The City of Elmhurst is a member of the DuPage Water Commission, which purchases Lake Michigan Water from the City of Chicago.
 Currently there are approximately 14,200 residential water customers and 800 commercial water customers.
 During FY 03/04, the City completed a comprehensive study to review the City's water and sewer rate structure.
 Based on that study, the excess facilities charge and sewer cap method were eliminated and replaced by charging the water and sewer rates on all water used.
 The minimum charges were also revised.
 Another comprehensive water and sewer rate study was completed in FY 2013 and resulted in the implementation of a Capital Investment Recovery Charge (CIRC), to allow for funding of debt service costs based on meter size, and the elimination of a minimum user charge.
-Actual and estimated FY 2018 water sales revenues represent 3% increase over prior year as a result of approximately 3.6% rate increase for residential use and 3.7% for commercial.
+Actual and estimated FY 2019 water sales revenues remained flat over the prior year.
+Revenue for FY 2020 is projected to increase 7.5% as a result of proposed increases of 3.3% to the residential rate and 4.2% to the commercial rate.

 SEWER SERVICE REVENUES - Sewer service revenues are directly related to water consumption.
 During FY 03/04, the City completed a comprehensive study to review the City's water and sewer rate structure.
 Based on that study, the excess facilities charge and sewer cap method were eliminated and replaced by charging the water and sewer rates on all water used.
 The minimum charges were also revised.
 Recent sewer rate increases are mostly attributable to the projected addition and replacement of equipment at the wastewater treatment plant, including the new wet weather control facility.
 A comprehensive water and sewer rate study was completed in FY 2013 and resulted in the implementation of a Capital Investment Recovery Charge (CIRC), to allow for funding of debt service costs based on meter size, and the elimination of a minimum user charge.
 Sewerage rates will continue to be impacted by capital costs at the wastewater treatment plant in addition to significant infrastructure replacement and upgrades in the collection system, due to age of infrastructure, EPA mandates and flood mitigation.
-FY 2018 estimated sewer service revenues reflect a 2.68% increase over FY 2017 actual revenue due to a 2% rate increase implemented in 2018.
+FY 2019 estimated sewer service revenues reflect a 2.68% decrease over FY 2018 actual revenue due to a decrease in consumption in 2018.
+FY 2020 revenues are projected to increase 7% as a result of proposed increases of 3.1% to the sewer service rate and projected consumption.